croquet/croquet/historic/sdk/tutorials/1 Hello World.md

 Copyright © 2019 Croquet Studios

 We are using Codepen for our tutorials.
 That allows us to place a working example right in the tutorials for you to try out live.
 Codepen is extremely easy to use.
 You will certainly want to fork the tutorial code to try out your own ideas.
 Information for getting started is here:

 {@link https://codepen.io/hello}

 Below is the Croquet Hello World app running live in Codepen.
+Scroll through the code to the left.
+You will see that a simple Croquet app is indeed very simple.

 <p class="codepen" data-height="437" data-theme-id="37149" data-default-tab="js,result" data-user="croquet" data-slug-hash="bPNgMY" style="height: 437px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Hello World!">
   <span>See the Pen <a href="https://codepen.io/croquet/pen/bPNgMY/">